Mehedi109/Ambulance-Service/README.md

 FOR USER'S LOGIN:

-  username = mehedi
+  username = Mehedi20

-  password = djangomehedi
+  password = mh20

 FOR ADMIN'S LOGIN: